BattleFishManMc/paper-troubleshoot/README.md

 deal because by the time the next item is ready to be tested, the 8gt cooldown will have ended.

-When feeding items into an item sorting system using a water stream, items move over the hoppers at a rate greater than 8 game ticks.
+When feeding items into an item sorting system using a water stream, items move over the hoppers at a rate faster than 8 game ticks.
 If an item flows over an item filter but fails to get picked up because it is not the right item for that filter, the filter will still go in to cooldown.
 If another item comes through the water stream in less than 8 game ticks, the filter will still be in cooldown so even if its the right item type, it'll flow right over it.